zjbthomas/TMO-GAN/README.md

 # A Deep Learning Based Tone Mapping Operator for 4K HDR Images Focusing on Color Accuracy and Artistic Intent

-This is the repository for paper [A Deep Learning Based Tone Mapping Operator for 4K HDR Images Focusing on Color Accuracy and Artistic Intent]() submitted to ICIP 2022.
+This is the repository for paper [A Deep Learning Based Tone Mapping Operator for 4K HDR Images Focusing on Color Accuracy and Artistic Intent]() submitted to ICNC 2023.

 ## Dataset